 - 2 or more spaces per 3, 4 and 5-bedroom property

 - Visitor parking to be provided where appropriate

 Sustainable drainage measures will include porous paving in some areas to collect, store and control outflows during storm events.
-This outflow will then be directed via a drainage swale or underground pipes to a new attenuation pond (see below), and then via a further swale to the existing local watercourse.
+This outflow will then be directed through underground pipes to a new attenuation basin/pond (pictured below), and then discharged into the watercourse at a reduced rate to the existing runoff.

 Foul drainage will discharge to the existing Thames Water public network via a new pumping station at the east of the site and rising main.
 Some upgrading of the existing network is likely to be required and Taylor Wimpey is currently in consultation with the water company on the detailed requirements.

 Trees are present throughout the residential development site.
 At the boundaries these are predominantly a mix of species that naturally occur in the area, such as oak, ash and birch.
 Within the site there is a wide and eclectic selection of trees given the site’s former use as a tree nursery.

 At the outline stage an assessment of the trees on the site was carried out.
 It found that the significant trees, worthy of retention, are to be found at the boundaries with some beyond being of special importance given their age.
 Whilst there is a good mix of species within the site, many of the trees are compromised due to the close spacing in which they have grown.
 That spacing was ideal for nursery production but upon abandonment the trees have grown on to become spindly and prone to failure.